hayleyavw/uc-eng-course-selector/README.md

-#UC Engineering Paper Selection Help

-TODO: link to licence file for normalize.css
+#Planning Your Intermediate Engineering Year

+**Author: Hayley van Waas, University of Canterbury, September 2015**

-This is an interactive page designed to help students in selecting which papers to take for first year engineering at the University of Canterbury.
+This is an interactive webpage designed to help students in selecting which papers to take for first year engineering at the University of Canterbury.

-With server:

-1. Open Terminal (or Command Line)
-2. cd into the directory
-3. Type the command: python -m SimpleHTTPServer (this will start a local server)
-4. In your browser, navigate to 127.0.0.1:8000/index.html

-Without server:

-1. Open index2.html in a web browser

-To update the rules:
+### To edit the table rules

-1. Update table manually in latest script file
-OR

-1. Update Google Sheet/Excel document
-2. Export document as csv
-3. Run csv_to_list.py (ensuring file name of csv is used in script)
-4. Copy and past output to table in latest script file
+The page works according to rules specified in dictionaries in script.js.
+One dictionary specifies subjects required for each engineering discipline, and the other specifies which subjects are available in each semester.
+To change the rules, simply edit these dictionaries.

+The initial rules were taken directly from the Intermediate Courses Advisor spreadsheet.

+### Required Files
+The webpage uses
+- jQuery
+- Code shared under the [Universal Licence](https://creativecommons.org/publicdomain/zero/1.0/)
+- normalize.css as used under the licence specified in the [LICENSE- normalize.md](LICENSE - normalize.md) file